Live game

 Quarter breaks

-Between quarters, the app shows a Set zones for Q{n} screen.
+Between quarters, the app shows a Set positions for Q{n} screen.
 This is your chance to adjust who plays where in the next quarter.
+For netball this is the primary moment of substitution; for football it's an optional reshuffle on top of the rolling subs you made during the quarter.

-• A Fairness score (0–100) shows how evenly zone minutes are distributed across the squad so far.
+• A Fairness score (0–100) shows how evenly time is distributed across the squad so far.
 100 is perfectly even; aim for a high score by the end of the season, not every game.

-• The ✓ Using suggested reshuffle button is on by default — the algorithm has already placed players in the fairest possible zones.
+• The ✓ Using suggested reshuffle button is on by default.
+The algorithm has already placed players in the fairest possible positions.
 Tap it to toggle back to last quarter's positions if you prefer.

-• Tap any two players to swap them — even across zones or to and from the bench.
+• Tap any two players to swap them — even across positions or to and from the bench.

-• INJ and LENT players are greyed out and cannot be moved onto the field.
+• INJ and LENT players are greyed out and cannot be moved onto the playing area.

 When you're ready, tap Start Q{n}.

-The quarter break screen showing players grouped by zone with a fairness score and suggested reshuffle button
+The quarter break screen showing players grouped by position with a fairness score and suggested reshuffle button

 The quarter break screen.
-Review zones, make any manual tweaks, then tap Start.
+Review positions, make any manual tweaks, then tap Start.

 The walkthrough

-The first time you open a live game, a walkthrough modal guides you through the key features: zones, bench, making a sub, reading the swap suggestions, and the sub due alert.
-You can skip it or step through it — it only shows once per team.
+The first time you open a live game, a walkthrough modal guides you through the key features for your sport: positions, bench, making a sub, reading swap suggestions, and the alerts that apply.
+You can skip it or step through it; it only shows once per team.

 Related topics: Rotations · Track Scoring · Stats